OffchainLabs/decentralized-timeboost-spec/README.md

 This completes the ordering phase for the round.

-<u>State and recovery for the ordering phase</u>

-Each round of the ordering phase is self-contained, and there is no state that needs to be remembered from one round to the next.
-So a member can execute the ordering phase for any round for which it knows the correct result of the decryption phase.

 **Block building engine**

 Each honest committee member runs an instance of the block building engine.